 The Dragonfish network loyalty plan is based on the previous month’s deposits only and offers modest benefits starting with a deposit of just £5.
 These are basically a few free spins, a bit of bonus back on any losses and a few free tickets to the £10K game.
 Higher levels get more of each of these and entry to more free bingo rooms, although all free bingo at Dragonfish requires a deposit to have been made in the last 7 days.
 The network also rather confusingly has a completely separate loyalty points scheme which awards one point for each 25p purchase of bingo cards and one point for each £2 played on slots; 1000 points can be redeemed for £1 bingo bonus.
 Some Dragonfish network sites have what looks like their own plan but in most cases it is just a re-skinned version of the network plan.
 One notable exception is 8 Ball‘s xCite loyalty scheme which enhances the network plan with additional benefits such as login bonuses and a better rate of loyalty points for higher levels and adds a separate invitation only tiered VIP scheme one of the benefits of which is reduced wagering requirements for VIPs.

-Gossip Bingo and sister sites (powered by Dragonfish but on their own network) offer a 5 level tiered loyalty/VIP scheme, the top 3 levels of which are classified as VIP; £500 lifetime deposits is the requirement to reach the lowest VIP level.
-The main benefit described on site is a higher ceiling on the 5% monthly bonus back on losses but other bespoke offers are sent via text and email.
+Gossip Bingo and sister sites (powered by Dragonfish but on their own network) used to offer a 5 level tiered loyalty/VIP scheme, the top 3 levels of which were classified as VIP; £500 lifetime deposits was the requirement to reach the lowest VIP level.
+In early 2o17 this was replaced with the 4 level, invitation only Diamond Club (not to be confused with the one at Costa Bingo).
 There’s also a separate scheme for collecting loyalty points called coins via cash play, chat games and at some sites as a login bonus.

 The Joy Of Bingo sites which include 888Ladies and Wink Bingo have the shared Joy Gem VIP Club.
 It has 3 invitation only levels, the lowest of which requires the player to deposit and play £2000+ on bingo or slots over a rolling 3 month period in order to qualify.
 The top level requires £5000+ to be deposited and played in the same time span.
 Although one of the key VIP benefits is listed as weekly cashback, it turns out this is only for players who registered prior to October 2012 which is rather a long time ago for them still to be advertising it.
 Another benefit is access to special VIP games hosted on a different site each day.
 There’s also a separate network loyalty points scheme – one points is awarded per 10p spend on bingo cards and 1000 points = £1 bingo bonus.